wcohen/quality_info/dwgrep/README.md

 to analyze the debuginfo to detect issues with the generated debuginfo.

+- const_parameters - [WIP] Provide some metrics on number of functions that have parameters replaced by constants
 - lists_parameters - for each function in debuginfo list out name, address, parameters, and parameters in function's abstract DIE
 - locationlist_0len_entry - list out variables that have 0-length entry in their location lists
 - parameter_diffs - list out each function where the abstract origin and function have different number of formal paramaters